PurpleKingdomGames/indigo-website/indigodocs/quickstart/hello-indigo.md

 Sometimes though, you need to remember things in screen space, concrete details about positions and animation states, and in those cases you would use a `ViewModel`.
 Conversely, a `ViewModel` should not hold any data you wouldn't mind losing, i.e. presentation data only, no game data.

-**One limitation of the Sandbox is that it has no `ViewModel`, so we're going to have to immediately break our rule a bit!**
+**One limitation of the Sandbox is that in the spirit of minimalism, it has no `ViewModel`!
+So we're going to have to immediately break our rule a bit.**

 ### Adding interaction